syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/Control-Events.md

 //2D or 3D border can be set for the HTMLUIControl using the BorderStyle property.
-The HTMLUIControl can also be displayed borderless using this property.
+The HTMLUIControl can also be displayed border less using this property.

 this.htmluiControl1.BorderStyle = System.Windows.Forms.BorderStyle.FixedSingle;